ibireme/yyjson/doc/API.md

 // Returns false if `val` is NULL or is not string. bool yyjson_equals_str(const yyjson_val *val, const char *str);
 bool yyjson_equals_strn(const yyjson_val *val, const char *str, size_t len);

+// Returns whether two JSON values are equal (deep compare).
+// Returns false if `lhs` or `rhs` is NULL.
+// Note: result may be inaccurate if an object has duplicate keys.
+// Warning: this function is recursive and may cause a stack overflow
+//          if the object/array nesting level is too deep. bool yyjson_equals(const yyjson_val *lhs, const yyjson_val *rhs);
+bool yyjson_mut_equals(const yyjson_mut_val *lhs, const yyjson_mut_val *rhs);
 ```